AlekJSmith/Learn-the-Rebuilding-Way-/index.md

-# Learn the Rebuilding Way!
+# Learn the Rebuilding Way!---Under construction

 As a child I loved to pull things apart to try to understand them and I see no reason as an adult not to apply the same principle to programming languages.